nasa/cFS/README.md

 ## Other cFS related elements/tools/apps/distributions

 The following list is user submitted, and not CCB controlled.
-They are released by various orgainizations, under various licenses.
+They are released by various organizations, under various licenses.

   - Distributions
     - cFS-101: Virtual machine distribution at https://github.com/nasa/CFS-101
-    - OpenSatKit: Open source kit for satelite software at https://github.com/OpenSatKit/OpenSatKit
+    - OpenSatKit: Open source kit for satellite software at https://github.com/OpenSatKit/OpenSatKit
   - Other Ground station software
     - TBD
   - Other Apps